Explore this course:

 Modules

-- Foundations of Evidence for Midwifery Practice
+Foundations of Evidence Based Midwifery Practice

-- Introduction to concepts of public health in childbearing
+Introduction to concepts of Public Health in Childbearing.

 The content of our courses is reviewed annually to make sure it's up-to-date and relevant.
 Individual modules are occasionally updated or withdrawn.
 This is in response to discoveries through our world-leading research; funding changes; professional accreditation requirements; student or employer feedback; outcomes of reviews; and variations in staff or student numbers.
 In the event of any change we'll consult and inform students in good time and take reasonable steps to minimise disruption.
-We are no longer offering unrestricted module choice.
-If your course included unrestricted modules, your department will provide a list of modules from their own and other subject areas that you can choose from.

 Open days

 An open day gives you the best opportunity to hear first-hand from our current students and staff about our courses.
-You'll find out what makes us special.

 Duration